nwesterhausen/valheim-discordconnector/README.md

 The compiled plugin will be in a zip ready for upload at `bin/DiscordConnector.zip`.

+#### Building without the Discord Bot Webhook

+When compiling, you can set the property 'NoBotSupport' to 1 to compile a version without any listening webhook code (and therefore won't support the Discord Bot).

+`dotnet build /p:NoBotSupport=1`

+This completely skips compiling the webhook listener code, removes any webhook listener properties in the plugin, and changes the assembly details.
+Instead of having a GUID of `games.nwest.valheim.discordconnector` it will use `games.nwest.valheim.discordconnector-nobotsupport` and the name of the assembly will include '(No Discord Bot Support)'.
+It also will log a message when loaded by BepInEx that says this version doesn't include the bot support.

+When you build with this property set, the destination is `bin/DiscordConnector-NoBotSupport` and a zipped version at `bin/DiscordConnector-NoBotSupport.zip`.

 ### Dependencies

 For JSON serialization, I chose to use the System.Text.Json library which is part of